warrior1601/2019_GROUP_33/README.md

     * enter command> cd debug
     * The executable files for the TEST code will be located here and can be entered via command prompt as follows
     * enter command> MaterialTestCode.exe (or any other classes test code)

+## Xcode Compiler on MacOS
+    * After Downloading the GitHub repo you will need to make a build folder
+    * (assuming that this file will be Named 2019_GROUP_33)
+    * In command prompt
+    * Navigate to dir ..\2019_GROUP_33
+    * enter command> mkdir build
+    * enter command> cd build
+    * enter command> cmake -G "Xcode" -DBUILD_SHARED_LIBS=ON ..
+    * ener commadnd> xcodebuild -scheme ALL_BUILD build
+    * enter command> cd debug
+    * The executable files for the TEST code will be located in the debug dir